 Does this sound familiar?
 Perhaps this passage from a classic of American Literature will refresh your memory:

 Now I struck an idea, and fetched it out:

 “It warn’t the grounding — that didn’t keep us back but a little.
-We blowed out a cylinder-head.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+We blowed out a cylinder-head.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “Good gracious! anybody hurt?”